m4ttbr1tt/blog/content/posts/18-months-on-nixos-and-im-done-moving-to-bluefin/index.md

 ![final nixos](/posts/18-months-on-nixos-and-im-done-moving-to-bluefin/error.png)

 I'm grateful for the time I've had with the ecosystem, it taught me a lot about what I value in a system.
 I've also come to realise the exorbitant amount of time I've sunk into "just" getting my workstation configured, fancy "ricing" and tweaks every day!
 I'm done now.
 I need to focus on doing real work.

-I’m now trying out Bluefin.
-It offers container-first design, sensible defaults, and still feels close to GitOps principles—without being overly rigid.
+I’m now trying out Bluefin, which is optimised for containers and cloud-native workflows.

 No regrets.
 NixOS taught me a lot, but it’s time for a change. (although Im keeping my github repo still)